Col Du Grand St Bernard and The St Bernard Dogs of Switzerland

 The Col Du Grand St. Bernard is open for motor traffic from the end of May until mid-October, depending on weather conditions.
 The Pass is accessible by ski or snowshoe at all other times.
 Check for avalanche and weather dangers before attempting to visit.

-The dogs are kept and kenneled in Col Du Grand St. Bernard in the summer and in Martigny during the rest of the year.
-Visitors to the interesting museum (fee 8euro, quite good) have an opportunity to visit with the dogs.
-Dedicated dog lovers can walk with the dogs twice a day for a rather steep fee of 48 euro p/person.
+The dogs are kept and kenneled in Col Du Grand St. Bernard in the summer and Martigny during the rest of the year.
+Visitors to the interesting museum (fee) have an opportunity to visit with the dogs.
+Dedicated dog lovers can walk with the dogs for 48 CHF p/person.
 The money raised goes to kennel upkeep and dog care.
 It’s wise to book ahead for this incredible and memorable experience.

 The chapel, located in the hospice (hostel) is a peaceful, beautiful place.
 Make sure you visit.
 The museum gives a good overview of the history and mission of the Hospice.

-The hospice (hostel) is open year-round to provide basic shelter and food for pilgrims, sport enthusiasts and travelers passing through.
-The accommodations are basic, but clean.
-Meals are delicious and communal.
-You can book here or by calling +41 27 787 1236 .
+The hospice (hostel) is open year-round to provide basic shelter and food for pilgrims, sports enthusiasts and travelers passing through.
+The accommodations are simple but clean, and meals are delicious and communal.
+You can book here or by calling+41 27 787 12 36.
 The front desk phone clerks accommodate French, Italian and German speakers.
 English speakers may have to hold for English speaking personnel.
 There is a hotel on site as well, make sure you understand which you are booking when you call.

 It’s fun to walk down the hill to see the St. Bernard (the saint, not the dog) statue and play the “Look, I’m in Switzerland, now I’m in Italy” game by hopping back and forth along the border of the two countries.
 This amused us for a good ten minutes, but the border was unmanned.
 Probably less amusing when the guards are there.